fvargaspiedra/findtelligent/README.md

 The Chrome Extension communicates the query, the URL of the HTML, and the scoring method to the API.
 The Flask route gets the request and pass the information of the URL to an HTML parser which retrieves the HTML using Beautiful Soup and urllib and transforms it to a plain text document.
 This plain text document and the query are passed to a passage retriever module which divides it into smaller passages based on a window size.

-Both, the query and the passages created by the passage retriever go through a tokenizer module which removes stopwords and stemmize the words using NLTK.
+Both, the query and the passages created by the passage retriever, go through a tokenizer module which removes stopwords and stemmize the words using NLTK.
 The passage retriever also generates a simplified version of the passages by getting rid of those passages that don´t include any query term.
 The idea is to save time.

 The simplified and tokenized passage list combined with the tokenized query go to a searching module which uses Whoosh library to index and score.
 The score function is a customized implementation that follows the algorithm proposed by Kise, Junke, Dengel, and Matsumoto [1].